 The rover has a few tools to search for habitability.
-Among them is an experiment that bombards the surface with neutrons, which would slow down if they encounter hydrogen atoms: one of the elements of water.
+Among them is an experiment that bombards the surface with neutrons, which would slow down if they encountered hydrogen atoms: one of the elements of water.

 Curiosity's 7-foot arm can pick up samples from the surface and cook them inside the rover, sniffing the gases that come out of there and analyzing them for clues as to how the rocks and soil formed.

 Curiosity can drill into each of these blocks and place a sample into its oven to measure its composition.
 Researchers will then see if organics appear that were not supposed to be in the block.
 If so, scientists will likely determine these are organisms hitchhiking from Earth.